Nitrokey/nitrokey-documentation/hsm/linux/index.rst

    does not have the newest version of OpenSC.
 Alternatively, install `this <https://www.cardcontact.de/download/sc-hsm-starterkit.zip>`__ driver (`source <https://github.com/CardContact/sc-hsm-embedded>`__).
-2. If you didn’t do so already, change the default SO-PIN (“3537363231383830”) to your own choices.
+2. Define SO-PIN and PIN of your own choices.
 See `these instructions <https://github.com/OpenSC/OpenSC/wiki/SmartCardHSM#initialize-the-device>`__.
    Afterwards you can begin to `generate new keys <https://github.com/OpenSC/OpenSC/wiki/SmartCardHSM#generate-key-pair>`__.